-A center of excellence is a formal group of innovation experts , that coordinates innovation initiatives, to embed innovation in the organization.
+A center of excellence is a formal group of innovation experts that coordinate innovation initiatives to embed innovation in the organization.

-A co-experimentation track is a joint test between 2 or more organizations to validate the solution fit of an idea.
+A co-experimentation track is a joint test between two or more organizations to validate the solution fit of an idea.

-A hackathon is a short initiative with the aim to create prototypes that could solve specific challenges by bringing together multiple external stakeholders.
+A hackathon is a short initiative to create prototypes that could solve specific challenges by bringing together external stakeholders.

 A co-creation session is a short ideation with customers or partners to turn mutual problems into ideas.

-An incubator separates intrapreneurs outside of the organization to validate the solution fit of ideas.
+An incubator separates intrapreneurs outside of the organization to validate whether an idea fits the solution.

 Community of Practice